juspay/grace/rulesbook/codegen/guides/feedback.md

 - Date Added: 2025-10-14

 **Coverage:**
-- Total FB-IDs assigned: 17
+- Total IDs assigned: 17
-- FB-ID ranges used:
+- ID ranges used:
-  - FB-100 to FB-103 (UCS-Specific Guidelines)
+  - UCS-001 to UCS-004 (UCS-Specific Guidelines)
-  - FB-400 to FB-410 (Common Anti-Patterns)
+  - ANTI-001 to ANTI-011 (Common Anti-Patterns)
-  - FB-800 to FB-801 (Security Guidelines)
+  - SEC-001 to SEC-002 (Security Guidelines)
 - FB-ID ranges available for future use:
   - FB-001 to FB-099 (Critical UCS Pattern Violations)
   - FB-104 to FB-199 (More UCS-Specific Guidelines)